 Each year, termites cause homeowners about $5 billion in property damage and repair costs in the United States.
 They are found in every state except Alaska, and a single subterranean colony can be home to more than one million worker termites capable of devouring 100 pounds of wood per year.

 Termite infestations can often go undetected, and these insects eat 24/7, meaning they pose a formidable threat to your home.
 Three main species, the subterranean termite, the drywood termite and the Formosan termite, are found in the United States.
-Termite traps can be used to treat subterranean termites, the most prevalent species in the U.S., which form networks of underground tunnels as they forage for food.
+Termite traps can be used in the treatment of termites -- specifically subterranean termites -- the most prevalent species in the U.S., which form networks of underground tunnels as they forage for food.

 If these pests are an issue around your home, termite traps (bait stations) might seem like a good solution.
 What are they and do they actually work?
 Read on to find out more.